 The two most common reasons for removing tonsils are obstructive sleep apnoea and recurrent tonsillitis.
-Other less common indications for tonsillectomy are: problematic drooling (dribbling), asymmetric tonsils (one significantly larger than the other), and feeding/swallowing problems.
+Other less common indications for tonsillectomy are: problematic drooling (dribbling), asymmetric tonsils (one significantly larger than the other), difficulties with speech pronunciation, and feeding/swallowing problems.

 Tonsils (and adenoids) are made from lymphoid tissue, and sit on either side of the uvula (the dangly part) in the back of the throat.
 In infants the tonsils offer a small contribution to the immune system, however as children grow their function is negligible.
 We do not see an increased risk of infections, or problems with the immune system, after tonsil removal and this is supported by current research.
 There are two methods I use regularly to remove tonsils: Coblation intra-capsular tonsillectomy and Bipolar tonsillectomy.
 The difference between the two techniques is what happens to the capsule (lining) around the tonsil during surgery.

 Coblation Intra-capsular Tonsillectomy

 This technique uses a Coblation wand to remove the tonsil tissue, but leaves the “capsule” of the tonsil behind to protect the sensitive muscles, nerves and blood vessels behind the tonsils.
 Coblation intra-capsular tonsillectomy is a less invasive approach, using saline (salty water) dripping over the end of the instrument to create a plasma field (highly energized ions).
 This dissolves tonsil tissue very precisely at a low temperature, with minimal bleeding or injury to surrounding structures.